matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/4 Test Estimation Techniques.md

    </tr>
 </table>

-* Based on this, calculate the dev AND test velocity for the next sprint using extrapolation
+* Based on this, calculate the dev & test velocity for the next sprint using extrapolation
   * Dev: (13+18+17)/3 = 16 story points
   * Test: (3+6+6)/3 = 5 story points